Welcome to the State of Mexico!

 What are some lesser-known attractions in the State of Mexico?

-Besides the famous archaeological sites and urban landscapes, the State of Mexico offers many hidden gems like the Monarch Butterfly Biosphere Reserve, the spa town of Ixtapan de la Sal, and the historic towns of Malinalco and Aculco.
+Beyond the renowned archaeological sites and urban landscapes, the State of Mexico offers myriad hidden gems like the Monarch Butterfly Biosphere Reserve, the spa town of Ixtapan de la Sal, and the historic towns of Malinalco and Aculco.

 What unique cultural experiences can be enjoyed in the State of Mexico?

-What are some must-try dishes in the State of Mexico?
+What are some of the must-try dishes in the State of Mexico?

 Practical Information for Visiting the State of Mexico